rocketboosters/reviser/README.md

 ```

+This will be carried out for each of the lambda targets with that new bundle and
+any modified settings between the current configuration and that target's
+existing configuration.
+This command will fail if a target being deployed
+has not already been bundled.

 ## exit

-Exits the shell and returns to the parent terminal.
+Exit the shell and returns to the parent terminal.

 ```
 usage: exit